alanwunsche/DocsGPT/README.md

 While OpenAI's ChatGPT is an extraordinary innovation, we can now also use OpenAI to query our own documents.

-This is a very early demo app that uses OpenAI's GPT and [🦜🔗LangChain](https://langchain.com) to process and chat with your local PDF files.
+This is a very early demo app that uses OpenAI's GPT and LangChain [🦜🔗LangChain](https://langchain.com) to process and chat with your local PDF files.
+Note: Langchain docs have [helpful videos here](https://python.langchain.com/en/latest/youtube.html)

 It comes preloaded with sample Amazon annual and shareholder reports in a ./files/ subfolder.
 You can start chatting with those or replace the files in the subfolder with your own PDFs